formsandflows/PACo/Components/PACo_Panel_A.md

 This custom property also has a property "Height" which is used to set the height of the command bar.
 This must include the whitespace at the top and bottom of 10 each.

+### cmp_OnCommandSelect
+This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the Panel command bar item clicked on.

 ### cmp_Records
 A gallery is used to show data in the panel.
 Data consists of records.
 A record has the following properties: